parabible/data-compiler/README.md

 ## Modules

-A module is a Bible version/translation (one day, hopefully other books will be included).
+A module is a text such as a Bible version/translation (this now includes material such as Apostolic Fathers).
 Modules are defined below:

 Modules supply two files at `<module-name>/output/` to be consumed by the importer: